INSTRUCTIONS FOR ALL APPLICANTS FOR COMPLETING AND FILING PETITION FOR ADMISSION TO BAR

 All applicants for admission to the bar who are seeking admission by examination must submit the one-page Application for the New Hampshire Bar Examination.
 Applicants should complete and return the Application for the New Hampshire Bar Examination form along with the Petition and Questionnaire for Admission to the address set forth in the following section (section II).

 If an applicant is taking concurrent bar examinations in two states, the applicant must indicate the state in which he or she will take the MBE portion of the bar examination on the application for the New Hampshire Bar Examination form.
-The applicant must also arrange with the National Conference of Bar Examiners (NCBE) before the bar examination for the MBE score to be reported to both states.
-The applicant should contact the NCBE at www.ncbex.org to arrange for this.
 It is the responsibility of the applicant to arrange for the scores to be reported to the bar admission authorities in all states in which the applicant is taking concurrent bar examinations and to pay any applicable fees to ensure that the applicant's MBE score are reported to those states.
+Information about MBE score transfer from New Hampshire to other jurisdictions is available on the Information About the New Hampshire Bar Examination page.

 II.
 Completing the Petition and Questionnaire for Admission